Seco (food)

-The seco is a stew typical of Ecuadorian cuisine.
+The seco is a stew typical of Peruvian and Ecuadorian cuisine.
 It can be made with any type of meat.
 According to the Dictionary of Peruvianisms of the Peruvian Wings University, seco is a "stew of beef, kid or another animal, macerated in vinegar, which is served accompanied by rice and a sauce of ají, huacatay and cilantro".
 Thus, its main characteristic is to marinate and cook the chosen meat with some type of sauce acid, such as chicha, beer, naranjilla or vinegar.

 Origins

 The place where it was created for the first time is not known exactly.
 According to culinary researcher Gloria Hinostroza, the origin of this stew lies in the seco tajine, North African dish made from lamb.
 His brother, the journalist and gourmet Rodolfo Hinostroza, agrees that the origin would be in the tajine carried by slaves from North Africa who traveled to the Pacific coast of South America during the early years of the Viceroyalty.

 There are references that indicate that it could be a stew known in Peru and Ecuador as early as the 19th century, during his visit to Peru, the anthropologist German Ernst Wilhelm Middendorf stated that:

 They are called dry dishes in which chicken or kid meat is sautéed in a thin, spicy broth together with yellow potatoes.
 There are many stews that are prepared in a similar way [...]
 Some nuns are very expert in their preparation [...]
 All these stews have to be sautéed or stewed over a high heat over low heat, to be fully penetrated by the spices, which taste much better than they appear [...]
 Actually, the external appearance is sometimes inapparent, but this is a fault that could be easily corrected, if tried.